 Two decades later I'm still writing regularly in both English and Swedish on two separate publications: axbom.com and axbom.se.
 RSS feeds are of course available for both of these.

 I want to lead by example when it comes to privacy on the web.
 That is why this website does not enforce or endorse non-consensual tracking or data collection.
 At all.
-Visits are counted with privacy-friendly Plausible, and the feedback and backing I receive are how I primarily gauge the impact of my content.
+Visits are counted with privacy-friendly Umami (hosted on my own VPS), and the feedback and backing I receive are how I primarily gauge the impact of my content.

 Privacy when commenting

 Should you however choose to comment on an article or post, there are some things you need to know.
 The details you enter about yourself, and the text you write, will be saved.
 I know—it seems obvious—but on the topic of privacy it's good to be clear.

 I'm using Belgium-based independent firm Tally.so to collect comments.
 When approved the comments are then copied into the post itself, which means there is no additional server load for reading comments from a third party.

 Privacy and embedded videos

 Running a website for decades means that backtracking on some decisions will take a while.
 Unfortunately, embedded YouTube videos will track you when you press play (and sometimes even just by being loaded on the page) and I can not stop this.